 - Daiso – good cheap pen if you’re on a budget.
 The black pen came in a pack with 11 other colors – they’re part of my favorite color coding planner supplies under $5

-As for storing all of my pens, I keep my black ones on my desk in a pen cup and the rainbow pens (which I’ll be sharing more about in an upcoming post) in a container I got from Daiso.
+As for storing all of my pens, I keep my favorite black ones on my desk in a pen cup and my favorite rainbow pens in a container I got from Daiso.